telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/non-iterative-data-driving.md

 ---
 title: Non-iterative Data Driving
 page_title: Non-iterative Data Driving
-description: "Test Studio - data drive a step in a test script to select a different sequential row from the data source by each test run.
-Non-iterative Data Driving in Test Studio"
-previous_url: /user-guide/code-samples/general/non-iterative-data-driven-testing.aspx, /user-guide/code-samples/general/non-iterative-data-driven-testing
+description: "Learn how to implement non-iterative data driving in Test Studio by selecting a different data row on each test run.
+Step-by-step guide with code samples for managing row selection using XML and Excel."
 position: 1
 ---
-#Non-iterative Data Driving#
+# Non-iterative Data Driving

 *Is there a way to data drive a step in a test script so that each time the script is run, the test step will select a different sequential row from the data source?*

-##Solution##
+## Solution

 The solution is to save the number of the row into an XML file.
 Each time you execute the test, read the number of the row from the XML file and tell Test Studio to use this row from your data source.